Peak flow is a simple measurement of how quickly you can blow air out of your lungs. It's often used to help diagnose and monitor asthma.

 To measure your peak flow:

-- reset your peak flow meter so the pointer is pushed back to the first line of the scale – this is usually 60
+- push the pointer back to the first line of the scale nearest the mouthpiece

 - hold the peak flow meter so it's horizontal and make sure that your fingers are not obstructing the measurement scale